-When there is a high severity cyber alert, NHS Digital's Data Security Centre (DSC) alerts relevant NHS organisations.
-These organisations are then required to use the service to record their remediation status against the cyber alert within 48 hours.
+When there is a high severity cyber alert, NHS Digital's Data Security Centre (DSC) will inform relevant NHS organisations of the remediation actions they should be taking.
+These organisations are then required to use this service to record their remediation status for the alert within 48 hours.

 All responses can now only be submitted via the respond to an NHS cyber alert service.